 01. Victoria: The Jewel of Vancouver Island

-As the capital of British Columbia, Victoria boasts a thriving arts and cultural scene, top-notch healthcare facilities, and a wide range of recreational activities.
-Retirees can explore the famous Butchart Gardens, enjoy whale watching tours, or simply bask in the beauty of the Inner Harbour.
-With its vibrant retirement communities and welcoming atmosphere, Victoria truly captures the essence of a perfect retirement haven.
+As the capital of British Columbia, Victoria has an outstanding arts and cultural scene, top-notch healthcare facilities, and a wide range of recreational activities.
+Retirees can explore the famous Butchart Gardens, enjoy whale watching tours, or bask in the beauty of the Inner Harbour.

 02. Calgary: Canada’s Sunniest City